 You can either bring your own if you’re coming from the surrounding areas, like Seattle or Vancouver, or you can rent one in Victoria.

-I recommend using RentalCars.com to rent cars around the world because they allow you to compare prices and reviews across all the available companies at locations worldwide.
+We recommend using RentalCars.com to rent cars around the world because they allow you to compare prices and reviews across all the available companies at locations worldwide.
 PLUS, you can see reviews of the exact location you’ll be picking up your car from, which I know from experience varies wildly.

 Getting To Vancouver Island